Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 One recent poll revealed that students have expressed interest in taking courses that utilize virtual reality.

 This is not a figure that schools should ignore.
 However, only 23% of schools have dipped their toes in virtual reality.

 Only 10% of schools are even considering including a VR strategy to their educational methods.

-According to virtual reality statistics, 68% of teachers would like to use VR technology to enhance their course with better materials.
+68% of teachers would like to use VR technology to enhance their course with better materials.

 Furthermore, 72% of teachers want to use virtual reality simulators for better, practical applications.